itsHudson/ITsHUDSOn/README.md

 ## `// SIGNAL PROFILE`

 Computer Science undergraduate (Data Analytics) at APU, focused on building practical systems that combine **data analysis with software engineering**.

+From operational experience → to systems → to data-driven solutions.

 Experience includes delivering measurable operational impact: